 Medical packaging plays a number of important roles, but its key function is providing protection to the pharmaceutical products packaged within.
 Such packaging is designed according to the unique specifications and sterilisation requirements of the medical products to preserve their integrity whilst also adhering to medical standards.

 The wide range of pharmaceutical products available on the market means a wide variety of stock and bespoke medical packaging is manufactured to meet demands.
-Nowadays, you can customise the sterility, breathability, rigidity, size and dimensions of pharmaceutical packaging, so that even the most delicate medicines can be safely shipped.
+Nowadays, you can customise the sterility, breathability, rigidity, size and dimensions of pharmaceutical stand up pouch packaging, so that even the most delicate medicines can be safely shipped.

 Pharmaceutical packaging can be split into three main categories: primary, secondary and tertiary.
 As the name suggests, primary packaging is the first layer, which is directly in contact with the medical product or equipment.
 This type of packaging is made from materials that contain the drug without interacting with it.
 Examples of primary pharmaceutical packaging include strip packages and blisters.